ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/index.md

 # UCSD CSE131 Syllabus and Logistics

-**This website is a draft syllabus until the first day of instruction.**

 - [Joe Gibbs Politz](https://jpolitz.github.io) (Instructor)
 - Shaurya Raswan (TA)
   - OH: Mondays at 12PM, B275 CSE Basement